DuFFin: A Dual-Level Fingerprinting Framework for LLMs IP Protection: Appendix

 \subsection{Response Examples}

 We present example responses to trigger or knowledge questions from various LLMs in the Tab.~\ref{tab:trigger_examples} and Tab.~\ref{tab:knowledge_examples}.
 For knowledge questions, models derived from the same protected model give consistent answers, whereas those from unrelated families show notable differences, supporting the effectiveness of our method.
-In contrast, trigger responses show no clear pattern, indicating that training is essential for Trigger-DuFFin.
+For the triggers, the outputs of a base model and its variants exhibit a certain degree of semantic similarity.
+In contrast, when compared with the variants of another base model, the final answers to a given question may coincide, yet the reasoning processes differ markedly.
+This distinction provides the conditions necessary for training Trigger-DuFFin.